mattracx/smartthings-monitor-input-switch/README.md

-# Samsung Smart Monitor Automation
+# Samsung Smart Monitor Automation Wiki

-Welcome to the Samsung Smart Monitor Automation wiki!
+Welcome to the Samsung Smart Monitor Automation Wiki!
 This wiki provides comprehensive guides and tutorials for automating input source switching for your Samsung Smart Monitor on various platforms.

 ## Pages
-1. [Obtaining a Samsung SmartThings API Token](https://github.com/mattracx/smartthings-monitor-input-switch/wiki/Obtaining-a-Samsung-SmartThings-API-Token): Learn how to obtain a Samsung SmartThings API Token for your account.
+1. [Obtaining a Samsung SmartThings API Token](https://github.com/mattracx/smartthings-monitor-input-switch/wiki/1.-Obtaining-a-Samsung-SmartThings-API-Token): Learn how to obtain a Samsung SmartThings API Token for your account.
-2. [How to Retrieve Samsung Device ID](https://github.com/mattracx/smartthings-monitor-input-switch/wiki/Retrieving-Samsung-Device-ID-from-SmartThings-Website): Learn how to retrieve the Device ID for your Samsung Smart Monitor from the SmartThings website.
+2. [How to Retrieve Samsung Device ID](https://github.com/mattracx/smartthings-monitor-input-switch/wiki/2.-Retrieving-Samsung-Device-ID-from-SmartThings-Website): Learn how to retrieve the Device ID for your Samsung Smart Monitor from the SmartThings website.
 ### macOS
-- [Automating Input Source Switching on macOS (Simplified using Siri Shortcut Template)](https://github.com/mattracx/smartthings-monitor-input-switch/wiki/Siri-Shortcut-Template): Guide on automating input source switching using Siri Shortcuts on macOS.
+- [Automating Input Source Switching on macOS (Simplified using Siri Shortcut Template)](https://github.com/mattracx/smartthings-monitor-input-switch/wiki/3.1-Siri-Shortcut-Template): Guide on automating input source switching using Siri Shortcuts on macOS.
-- [Creating Siri Shortcuts and Assigning Keyboard Shortcut(Step-by-Step)](https://github.com/mattracx/smartthings-monitor-input-switch/wiki/Creating-Siri-Shortcuts-and-Assigning-Keyboard-Shortcut): A step-by-step guide on how to create a Siri Shortcut and create the workflow.
+- [Creating Siri Shortcuts and Assigning Keyboard Shortcut(Step-by-Step)](https://github.com/mattracx/smartthings-monitor-input-switch/wiki/3.2-Creating-Siri-Shortcuts-and-Assigning-Keyboard-Shortcut): A step-by-step guide on how to create a Siri Shortcut and create the workflow.

 ### Windows
-- [Automating Input Source Switching on Windows](https://github.com/mattracx/smartthings-monitor-input-switch/wiki/Automating-Samsung-Smart-Monitor-Input-Source-on-Windows): Tutorial for automating input source switching using batch scripting and Microsoft PowerToys on Windows.
+- [Automating Input Source Switching on Windows](https://github.com/mattracx/smartthings-monitor-input-switch/wiki/4.-Automating-Samsung-Smart-Monitor-Input-Source-on-Windows): Tutorial for automating input source switching using batch scripting and Microsoft PowerToys on Windows.

 ## Conclusion